ryu577/pyray/README.md

 So far, I've been using this to create YouTube videos for my channel (https://www.youtube.com/channel/UCd2Boc12Ora42VIJBULz0kA).

-These are the ones that demonstrate the abilities of this code -
+Here are some that demonstrate the abilities of this code -

 Slice a 4d hypercube (Teserracrt). https://www.youtube.com/watch?v=57g6nQGBFcY